-Modern Money Etiquette: Do You Tip on Takeout Orders or Not?
+Do You Need To Tip on Takeout Orders or Not?

-Chances are, you’ve been ordering more takeout than ever this past year.
-Dine-in closures and social distancing efforts amid the COVID-19 pandemic have — temporarily — made crowded restaurants a thing of the past.
+Chances are, you’ve been ordering more takeout than ever this past two years.
+The start of the COVID-19 pandemic temporarily made crowded restaurants a thing of the past and made takeout second nature.
+And now that you’ve gotten into the habit, you might find yourself ordering takeout more often in the future.

 The only thing is, every time you walk into the restaurant to get your order, you feel awkward because you’re not sure if you’re supposed to tip — and if so, how much to leave.